egel/code-wiki/programs/vim/vim.md

 You should make friends with the file `~ / .vimrc`, and this is why the file that stores all the basic settings that are automatically let off every time you run vim.

-Clone sample confirutation to your PC.
+Clone this sample confirutation to your PC and give it a try! ;)

     $ cd ~/ && git clone --recursive git@github.com:egel/dot-files.git &&
       ln -s /home/$USER/dot-files/.vimrc &&